vaperrin98/beautiful-jekyll/index.md

 The difference between the City and the other neighborhoods is even more clearly visible concerning the anxiety score.
 The City inhabitants have an anxiety level almost twice as high as the other boroughs, with a score of 5.57 out of 10, and a mean anxiety score across boroughs of 3.3.
 ![Image](./assets/img/ANXIETY.png)

-To conclude, we see that the overall range for these four well-being scores is quite small over all boroughs, but we noticed one outlier: the City of London.
+To conclude, we see that the overall range for these four well-being scores is quite small for all boroughs except for one outlier: the City of London.
 We will see if that will be visible through the second part of this work when we intend to group neighborhoods together based on life and housing conditions.

 <a name = "part1"></a>